Helperbird/website/src/pages/help/how-to-use-a-line-focus-on-any-website.md

 ---
 layout: templates/help.html
-title: How to use a line focus on any website - Helperbird
+title: How to use a line focus on any website
 description: Learn how to use a line focus on any website, pdf or app.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-twitterSocial: assets/images/graph/alt-highlighter.png
-facebookSocial: assets/images/graph/alt-highlighter.png

 cardTitle: Line focus
 featureDescription: Learn how to use a line focus on any website, pdf or app.
 date: 2021-01-03